Skip to content

 Welcome to GpgFrontend, the cross-platform, OpenPGP encryption tool designed for simplicity and security.
 This guide will walk you through the installation process tailored to your operating system, ensuring you can start securing your communications as quickly and efficiently as possible.

-Note for Windows or macOS users who utilize Homebrew: You may skip this prerequisites section.
+Note for Windows users: You may skip this prerequisites section.

 GpgFrontend leverages the robust functionalities of GnuPG for encryption, decryption, and key management.
 It is crucial to have GnuPG installed on your device to make full use of GpgFrontend.
 Starting from version 2.0, GnuPG operates on modular components for enhanced functionality, requiring proper integration with your system.